 - a.
-An employer provides an eligible vehicle to a current employee; - The vehicle is provided to the employee to perform their work duties (e.g., a utility truck provided to a delivery driver or a panel van to a tradesperson); - c.
-An employer takes all reasonable steps to limit private use of the vehicle and have measures in place to monitor such use; - d.
-The vehicle has no non-business accessories (e.g., 4x4 winch not needed for work purposes);
+An employer provides an eligible vehicle to a current employee - b.
+The vehicle is provided to the employee to perform their work duties (e.g., a utility truck provided to a delivery driver or a panel van to a tradesperson) - c.
+The employer has a policy in place that limits private use of the vehicle and obtains assurance from your employee that their use is limited as stated under the travel limit requirements.

-- e.
-The vehicle had a GST-inclusive value less than the luxury car tax threshold at the time the vehicle was acquired (the luxury car limit for the 2021 income year is \$68,740 please note this is different to the income tax depreciation limit); and - f.
+- d.
+The vehicle had a GST-inclusive value less than the luxury car tax threshold at the time the vehicle was acquired (the luxury car tax threshold for the 2023 income year is \$84,916 for fuel efficient vehicles or \$71,849 for other vehicles please note this is different to the income tax depreciation limit); and - e.
 The vehicle is not provided as part of a salary packaging arrangement and the employee cannot elect to receive additional remuneration in lieu of the use of the vehicle.

-It is important for employers to understand that they must satisfy each of the requirements highlighted above on a per-car basis for the safe harbour guidelines to apply.
-It is therefore possible for an employer to be entitled to apply the safe harbour guidelines in relation to some eligible vehicles held in their feet, whilst other vehicles will be ineligible for the concessions contained within PCG 2018/3.
+It is important for employers to understand that they must satisfy each of the requirements highlighted above on a per-vehicle basis for the safe harbour guidelines to apply.
+It is therefore possible for an employer to be entitled to apply the safe harbour guidelines in relation to some eligible vehicles held in their fleet, whilst other vehicles will be ineligible for the concessions contained within PCG 2018/3.